 Now that we know that there most likely is a strong repelling force inside all astronomic bodies, there is even less reason to object to such a notion.

 The enormous pressure that undoubtedly exists at the core of all astronomic bodies is no argument for a solid core.
-The pressure inside the walls of a tunnel does not make tunnels collapse.
+The pressure inside the walls of a tunnel doesn’t make tunnels collapse.
 The same is true for any cavity inside our planet.

-However, there is a simple way around this.
-By recognizing that our planet is a gigantic charged capacitor, we can make the proposition that the dielectric material inside capacitors will add to the gravitational force when sufficiently charged.
+However, there’s a simple way around this.
+By recognizing that our planet is a gigantic charged capacitor, we can make the suggestion that the dielectric material inside capacitors will add to the gravitational force when sufficiently charged.